 - 1. On request, students have the right to inspect their marked work during a period of at least six weeks after the results of a written examination have been made known.
-Also on request, they will be provided with a copy of the work at cost price. - 2.
+If students make use of this opportunity, they will be provided with a copy of their work at cost price at their request. - 2.
 Within the time frame stipulated in Article 4.11.1, any interested person may request that they be allowed to peruse the examination paper and, if possible, the assessment criteria. - 3.
 The Board of Examiners can determine that this inspection or perusal will take place at a certain place and at two set times at least.
 If the person concerned can show that they were prevented by force majeure from attending at the indicated places and times, they will be offered another opportunity, if possible within the period stated in Article 4.11.1.